brenle/GoDaddyExtIPUpdater/README.md

 7) Download the GoDaddy PS Module and set directory path in the script (https://github.com/clintcolding/GoDaddy).
 8) Setup task manager to run the UpdateIP.bat file.
 I run every 5 min.

-Change Log:
+# Change Log:

-1.0 - initial release
+- 1.0 - initial release \n
-1.1 - BugFix; When internet is DOWN and script runs, $ip is returned as $null, which will break the enitre process.
+- 1.1 - BugFix; When internet is DOWN and script runs, $ip is returned as $null, which will break the enitre process.